skycoin/skycoin/src/api/README.md

 ```

 Signs an unsigned transaction, returning the transaction with updated signatures and the encoded, serialized transaction.
+The transaction must spendable to be signed.
+If the inputs of the transaction are not in the unspent pool, signing fails.

 Specific transaction inputs may be signed by specifying `sign_indexes`, otherwise all transaction inputs will be signed.
 `sign_indexes` is an array of positional indexes for the transaction's signature array.
 Indexes start at 0.